Plug in to the power of your peers, join a network.

 Senior Community Affairs Professional (SCAP) Network

-SCAP is a corporate member network for the most senior community affairs staff person responsible for grantmaking from member companies that give at least $1 million annually.
-If you meet eligibility criteria, email Tara Kumar to join.
+SCAP is a corporate member network for the most senior community affairs staff person responsible for grantmaking from member companies.

 Arts & Culture Funders Network